JamesVanstone/Project-1---Diversity-and-Inclusion/README.md

   **Acceptance Criteria:** A clear set of definitions of diversity and inclusivity.
 - **User Story 3:** As a contributor, I want to be able to submit a suggestion to the web-page to improve the information on it.
   **Acceptance Criteria:** Form for submitting feature requests.
-- **User Story 4:** As a business executive, I want to know why diversity is important for my business.
+- **User Story 4:** As a business executive, I want to know why diversity and inclusion are important for my business.
   **Acceptance Criteria:** Clearly stated information about the importance of diversity and inclusion.

 ### Should-Have User Stories